 |Percent of patients with no worsening by PGA||63%||73%||69%||69%||79%||80%|

-failures in these analyses.
-In both studies, a higher proportion of placebo
+were considered as failures in these analyses.
+In both studies, a higher

-patients were considered as failures for this reason as compared to the
+proportion of placebo patients were considered as failures for this reason as

-The reduction in disease activity seen in the SRI was related primarily to improvement in the most commonly involved organ systems namely, mucocutaneous, musculoskeletal, and immunology.
+The reduction in disease activity seen in the SRI was related primarily to improvement in the most commonly involved organ systems namely, mucocutaneous, musculoskeletal, and immune.

 Effect in Black/African-American Patients

 Exploratory sub-group analyses of SRI response rate in patients of black race were performed.
-In Trial 2 and Trial 3 combined, the SRI response rate in black patients (N=148) in the BENLYSTA groups was less than that in the placebo group (22/50 or 44% for placebo, 15/48 or 31% for BENLYSTA 1 mg/kg, and 18/50 or 36% for BENLYSTA 10 mg/kg).
-In Trial 1, black patients (N=106) in the BENLYSTA groups did not appear to have a different response than the rest of the study population.
-Although no definitive conclusions can be drawn from these subgroup analyses, caution should be used when considering BENLYSTA treatment in black/African-American SLE patients.
+In Trial 2 and Trial 3 combined, the SRI response rate in black patients (N = 148) in groups receiving BENLYSTA was less than that in the group receiving placebo (22/50 or 44% for placebo, 15/48 or 31% for BENLYSTA 1 mg/kg, and 18/50 or 36% for BENLYSTA 10 mg/kg).
+In Trial 1, black patients (N = 106) in the groups receiving BENLYSTA did not appear to have a different response than the rest of the study population.
+Although no definitive conclusions can be drawn from these subgroup analyses, caution should be used when considering treatment with BENLYSTA in black/African-American SLE patients.